-When you’re traveling in a country with as much to see and do as Italy, time is of the essence and planning ahead is crucial.
-If you only have a day to explore Florence, that’s ok!
-In fact, taking day trip from Rome or Venice is an excellent way to see all the best things in Florence.
+When you’re traveling in a country with as much to see and do as Italy, planning ahead is crucial.
+If you're wondering "is one day in Florence enough?"
+The answer is yes.
+In fact, a day trip from Rome or Venice is an excellent way to cover all the best things to do in Florence.
 Watch this Florence in a day video and use the itinerary below to make the most of your time in the Cradle of the Renaissance.
-Or, If you'd rather let someone else handle all the details, we offer several tours of Florence that cover the sites on this itinerary.
+Or, If you'd rather let someone else handle all the details, we also offer a Florence in a Day Tour.
+It's all up to you!

 Florence in a Day Itinerary